·

 Pick a neighborhood and taste some of San Francisco’s best food with a great friend

-Take your best friend on a food tour of San Francisco
+With my best friend on a food tour in North Beach

 Whether you’re slurping ramen in Japantown, savoring soup dumplings in Chinatown, juggling burritos the size of your arm in the Mission, or eating Cioppino at Fisherman’s Wharf, one thing’s for sure: you’re going to learn a lot and go home full and happy.